bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - The `sticky-header` prop has no effect if the table has the [`stacked`](#stacked-tables) prop set.
 - Sticky header tables are wrapped inside a vertically scrollable `<div>` with a maximum height set.
 - BootstrapVue's custom CSS is required in order to support `sticky-header`.
+- Bootstrap v4 uses the CSS style `border-collapse: collapsed` on table elements.
+This prevents the borders on the stcky header from "sticking" to the header, and hence the borders will scroll when the body scrolls.
 - The sticky header feature uses CSS style `position: sticky` to position the headings.
 - Internet Explorer does not support `position: sticky`, hence for IE11 the table headings will scroll with the table body.